tasmota/docs/docs/Rules.md

    `on power2#state=1 do Power1 off; LedPower on; endon` `on power2#state=1 do IF (Mem1==0) Var1 Var1+1; Mem1 1 ENDIF; Delay 10; Power1 on endon`

-> [!EXAMPLE]
+!!! example
-> Rule used to control pressure cooker with a Sonoff S31.
+     Rule used to control pressure cooker with a Sonoff S31.
 Once it is finished cooking, shut off the power immediately.
 ```
 Rule1
  on system#boot do var1 0 endon